Well, it’s that time of year again. Freezing temperatures are right around the corner, and the risk of freezing pipes will be on the rise.

 Each year, St Paul Pipeworks receives a call to a house where the metal water pipes have frozen in the house during the winter.
-These “freeze and break” situations occur when there isn’t enough heat in the house or when there is cold air blowing directly on the pipe and the water inside of the pipe freezes.
+These “freeze and break” situations occur when there isn’t enough heat in the house or when cold air blows directly on the pipe and the water inside the pipe freezes.
 The good news is that freezing pipes are easily preventable.

 Interestingly, any water damage in the home due to broken pipes will not appear until the water in the pipe starts to thaw out.
 Then the leaks will begin to appear.
-This usually takes more than 24-hours because the residual heat stays in the house.
-It typically takes two or three days without heat to freeze water in the pipes after the furnace or boiler or other heat source shuts off.
+This usually takes more than 24 hours because the residual heat stays in the house.
+It typically takes two or three days without heat to freeze water in the pipes after the furnace, boiler, or other heat source shuts off.

 After a “freeze and break” occurs, there is a lot of detective work for the plumber to locate the break.
 Often homeowners and sometimes even insurance companies think that once a single “freeze and break” is repaired and the water is turned back on, the problem is over.
 Almost always, multiple breaks occur.

 Often, most or all of the piping in the home needs to be replaced.
-Unfortunately, a lot of the plumbing lines are located inside of walls and ceilings, concealed from easy inspection.
+Unfortunately, many of the plumbing lines are located inside walls and ceilings, concealed from easy inspection.
 It takes time to locate all broken pipes and either replace them all or individually repair all the breaks.

 Sometimes when people leave for long periods of time, they will simply turn off the main water supply to the house.
-The problem with that is if someone is coming into the house while you are away and needs to use a plumbing fixture or needs to get water for pets or to water plants, the water is off.
+The problem with that is if someone is coming into the house while you are away and needs to use a plumbing fixture or get water for pets or plants, the water is off.

-Also, just turning the water off is not enough to fully winterize the house when there will be no one living there for a period of time.
+Also, just turning the water off is not enough to fully winterize the house when no one will live there for a period of time.
 The water heater and the water lines themselves also need to be emptied.
 St Paul Pipeworks plumbers recommend that people use an RV antifreeze to pour in the water-sealed waste P-traps so they do not freeze.

 There are new technologies that people can use to help avoid.
-There are signaling properties that are in a lot of new smart home devices that will alert you when the heat is off in your house or if the temperature falls below a pre-set temperature.
+There are signaling properties in many new smart home devices that will alert you when the heat is off in your house or if the temperature falls below a pre-set temperature.
 The homeowner will receive an alert to remotely turn off the water to the house.
 There is also equipment that attaches right to the plumbing that will shut the main plumbing off if the temperature gets too low.